hzeller/rpi-rgb-led-matrix/bindings/python/README.md

 sudo ./runtext.py --led-gpio-mapping=adafruit-hat
 ```

-Here a complete example how to write an image viewer:
+Here is a complete example showing how to write an image viewer:
 ```python
 #!/usr/bin/env python
 import time